Mantua (clothing): Evolution of the mantua

+Previously, predominantly undertaken by tailors, a trade heavily made up by men, the making of outer-garments only involved women in a less formalised manner.
+As the mantua began life as a form of "undress" garment, the making of mantua was taken up by seamstresses in their professional capacity as makers of linen apparel, usually worn as undergarments.
+However, even as the mantua evolved into an accepted form of outer clothing, French dressmakers gained the right, and continually fought to keep making, the mantua, as well as the majority other forms of women's outerwear, during the eighteenth century.

+Throughout its time in fashion, the mantua underwent several changes in silhouette.

-The earliest mantuas emerged in the late 17th century as a comfortable alternative to the boned bodices and separate skirts then widely worn.
+The earliest mantua emerged in the late 17th century as a comfortable alternative to the boned bodices and separate skirts then widely worn.

 The mantua featured elbow-length, cuffed sleeves, and the overskirt was typically drawn back over the hips to expose the petticoat beneath.
 In the earliest mantuas, the long trained skirt was allowed to trail.
 From about 1710, it became customary to pin up the train.
 The construction of the mantua was altered so that once the train was pinned up, the exposed reverse of the train showed the proper face of the fabric or embroidery.
 One of the earliest extant examples of this, dated to 1710–1720, is in the Victoria and Albert Museum's collections.

-By the mid-18th century, the mantua had evolved into a formal version principally worn for court dress.
+By the mid-18th century, the mantua had evolved into a more formal style.
 The draping of the overskirt became increasingly stylized, with the back panel of the train almost entirely concealed.
+Known as the sack, sack-back, robe à la française, or French gown, this garment was supported by panniers which expanded in width in the 1740s and 1750s, and fronted by a decorative stomacher.
+Underskirts were displayed at the front, with two substantial box pleats to the back allowing fabric to trail loosely from the neck to the floor.
+This style of mantua was most typically worn as formal attire between the 1750s and 1770s.

+The three gathered back sections of the skirt and fitted bodice of the 1770s incarnation of the mantua, known as the polonaise gown or robe à la polonaise, were distinct to this style, with the puffed skirt achieved through cording or ribbons.
+A variant of the polonaise gown was known as the robe à la circassienne.

+The robe à l'anglaise or English gown was also a popular style in Europe.
+The English-style gown featured a fitted back and open front skirt to display decorated underskirts, as in the robe à la française.

 The final version of the mantua, which emerged around 1780, bore little resemblance to the original mantua of nearly a century earlier.
-Instead of earlier elaborate draperies and folds, the train had evolved into a length of fabric attached to the back of the bodice, as illustrated in an example in the Victoria and Albert Museum.
+Instead of the elaborate draperies and folds of the late 17th and early 18th century, the train had evolved into a length of fabric attached to the back of the bodice, as illustrated in an example in the Victoria and Albert Museum.